ZupIT/beagle-docs/content/en/android/customization/action/async-action.md

 ---

 **Topics covered:**
- - How to creat an Asyn Action
+ - How to create an Async Action

 **Requirements:**
  - A project with Beagle configured;